 Much of the College's individual endowments are pooled for investment purposes, each unitized fund subscribing to or disposing of units on the basis of the fair value per unit at the beginning of the quarter within which the transaction occurs, while others are invested separately in accordance with donor direction.

 Total managed endowment net assets are invested as follows:

-2022 2021 Pooled endowment funds \$ 884,777 \$ 916,241 Separately invested endowment funds 120,120 147,506 Total managed endowment funds \$ 1,004,897 \$ 1,063,747
+2023 2022 Pooled endowment funds \$ 918,222 \$ 884,777 Separately invested endowment funds 130,018 120,120 Total managed endowment funds \$ 1,048,240 \$ 1,004,897

 The investment portfolios are managed to achieve a prudent long-term total return.
 The College relies on a total return strategy in which investment returns are achieved through both capital appreciation (realized and unrealized) and current yield (interest and dividends).
 The College targets a diversified asset allocation that places a greater emphasis on equity-based investments to achieve its long-term return objectives within prudent risk constraints.
 Under the College's investment policy, as approved by the Board of Trustees, the endowment assets are invested in a manner that is intended to provide an average rate of return, over time that exceeds the endowment spending rate plus inflation, defined as the consumer price index, and related investment costs.
 This is consistent with the College's objective to maintain the purchasing power of endowment assets held in perpetuity or for a specified term, as well as to provide additional real growth through new gifts and investment return.
+The College presents its endowment returns net of investment office expenses.

 The College's spending policy is designed to provide a predictable flow of funds to support annual operations.
 The spending policy is intended to balance current spending needs and preserve the endowment's future purchasing power.
 The College applies a 5% spending rate to a 36-month moving average of the endowment's fair value ending as of June 30 two years preceding the year in which expenditure is planned.
 The use of a moving average smooths out wide fluctuations in the fair value of endowment investments.
 The Board of Trustees sets the spending rate through the College's annual budget process.
 Restricted endowment earnings in excess of the spending rate are classified as net assets with donor restrictions until such time that they are appropriated for expenditure.
-When annual yield is insufficient to support spending appropriations, the balance is provided from net assets with donor restrictions.
+When annual yield is insufficient to support spending appropriations, the balance is provided from net assets with donor restrictions (accumulated gains).
 Special appropriations from the College's quasi-endowment are made for certain purposes in addition to the spending rate, as approved by the College's Board of Trustees, annually, if determined to be necessary.

-In accordance with the spending rate and special appropriations, endowment spending distributions of \$42,021 and \$40,999 were made available in 2022 and 2021, respectively, to support operations of the College.
-Included in the fiscal 2022 and 2021 appropriations were \$1,748 and \$1,190, respectively, of support for the College's capital campaign and \$1,980 and \$181, respectively, of additional support for property acquisitions.
+In accordance with the spending rate and special appropriations, endowment spending distributions of \$44,633 and \$42,021 were made available in 2023 and 2022, respectively, to support operations of the College.
+Included in the fiscal 2023 and 2022 appropriations were \$2,019 and \$1,748, respectively, of support for the College's capital campaign.
+In addition, the College withdrew \$1,217 and \$1,980, respectively, of additional support for property acquisitions.